michaeljclark/rv8/doc/src/mmio.md

 ## UART (Universal Asychronous Receiver / Transmitter)

-The UART MMIO layout is based on the 16550.
+The UART MMIO layout is based on the 8250 (16550 with no FIFO).
 See [Serial UART information](https://www.lammertbies.nl/comm/info/serial-uart.html) for more information.